MicrosoftDocs/bi-shared-docs/reference-docs/assl/properties/name-element-assl.md

 -   The value should not contain control characters.
 The presence of control characters in a name is strongly discouraged and can sometimes result in XML validation errors.

-     For objects created using the **GetNewName** method in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)], AMO checks for and subsequently removes any control characters, leading spaces, or trailing spaces in the name.
+     For objects created using the **GetNewName** method in SQL Server, AMO checks for and subsequently removes any control characters, leading spaces, or trailing spaces in the name.
 For this reason, using **GetNewName** is the recommended approach for setting object names.

      However, if you set the **Name** property directly, the same validation checks are not performed, possibly resulting in XML validation errors.
 Whether an error actually occurs depends on which control character appears in the name.